 I needed a fun brunch idea for our Spring celebration and I was drawing a blank.
 I was craving carrot cake but wanted it to be breakfast-y.
-I though about making carrot muffins but that just seemed too pedestrian.
+I thought about making carrot muffins but that just seemed too pedestrian.
 The morning of the brunch is when it hit me.
-Carrot Cake Waffles!
+Carrot cake waffles!
 Boy, am I glad I had that thought, and in the nick of time too.
-These spicy carrot cake waffles will be my new go to brunch favorite!
+These spicy carrot cake waffles will be my new go-to brunch favorite!

 Sprouted Wheat, Organic Carrots, Raw Honey, and Real Butter